scott0129/gosu/sp20-cs242-scottk3-ss4-proposal.md

 # Web Osu
+An online web version of the popular desktop rhythm game, Osu!

 ## Motivation
 One of my favorite games is a rhythm game called Osu!
 However, it's a desktop game and I've always felt that it would make a lot of sense for there to be a web version.

 In a sense, there IS a web version, but it's unfortunately a [a bit lackluster](https://www.osu-web.com/)
 ## Technologies, Tools, Style guides
-Since this will be a web game, the typical web stack (Parcel, TypeScript, Prettify) GSAP (GreenSock Animation Platform) for fast and fluid animation/movement Filesystem storage on the server for downloading/caching the songs
+Since this will be a web game, the typical web stack (Parcel, TypeScript, Prettify)
+GSAP (GreenSock Animation Platform) for fast and fluid animation/movement
+Filesystem storage on the server for downloading/caching the songs
 ## High-level functionalities
 ### Proof of concept
  - Implement a simple clicking game in 3 ways